Opus One 2011

 A vintage that divided critics due to its lighter profile, but for those who enjoy elegance and classical structure, the 2011 Opus One is a refreshing outlier.
 Drink now, though it still has a few years of graceful life ahead.
 Cheers!

 Smoky Red Mountain Syrah.
 Silty on the nose.
 Blackberry/raspberry, Acidic and astringent.
-Might be better with longer decanting. — 6 months ago
+Might be better with longer decanting. — a year ago

 Jared Walton